Constraints on the transition redshift from the calibrated Gamma-ray Burst $E_{\rm p}$-$E_{\rm iso}$ correlation: Conclusions and perspectives

 In this paper we derived model-independent constraints on the dark energy evolution through the evaluation of the transition redshift $z_{\rm tr}$.
 The strategy we have pursued utilizes DHE and DDPE procedures introduced in \citet{2022MNRAS.509.5399C}, involving expansions of the Hubble rate $H(z)$ and the deceleration parameter $q(z)$, respectively.
 The constraints on $z_{\rm tr}$ have been obtained by using GRB \citep{2021JCAP...09..042K}, SNe Ia \citep{2018ApJ...853..126R} and uncorrelated BAO \citep{LM2020} catalogs.

 The GRB data have been calibrated by resorting the well-known $E_{\rm p}$--$E_{\rm iso}$ correlation.
 This model-independent calibration involved the well-consolidate technique based on the B\'ezier polynomials interpolation of the OHD catalog \citep{2019MNRAS.486L..46A,LM2020}.
 In the current era of precision cosmology, we tested this calibration procedure by increasing the number of OHD points \citep[as outlined in Sec.~\ref{sezione2} and in][]{2022arXiv220513247K}.
-We found that the $1000$ mock OHD well reproduce the results obtained from the $32$ real measurements, of course with greater accuracy (see Sec.~\ref{sec:4}), and, thus, we selected this catalog to calibrate GRB data.
+We found that the $1000$ mock OHD well reproduce the results obtained from the $32$ real measurements, of course with greater accuracy (see Sec.~\ref{sec:4}).
+For comparison, we decided to calibrate GRBs using the real $32$ and the mock $1000$ OHD and to verify the stability of the correlation and cosmological parameters in different redshift bins containing roughly the same number of GRBs.
+The results from the joint calibrated GRBs~+~SNe~Ia~+~BAO MCMC fits, working out the Metropolis-Hastings algorithm and the DHE and the DDPE methods outlined in Sec.~\ref{sec:3}, are summarized in Tables ~\ref{tab:fits}--\ref{tab:zbins} and Figs.~\ref{fig:Bez_cont2}--\ref{fig:Bez_cont3}.
+These results show an overall compatibility with respect to the previous literature and the $\Lambda$CDM paradigm.

+The above MCMC fits show also that, although the $1000$ mock OHD data provide a more accurate reconstruction of $H(z)$, compared to that from the $32$ real measurements, but joint calibration and cosmological fits are insensitive to the OHD data sets employed to calibrate the $E_{\rm p}$--$E_{\rm iso}$ catalog.
+This is reasonable because GRBs have the largest errors\footnote{GRB errors become even larger due to OHD uncertainties that propagate via $d_{\rm cal}(z)$.}, therefore, their weight in determining the best-fit results is certainly minor with respect to SNe Ia and BAO data.
+However, the influence of OHD measurements (throught the calibration of GRB data) is evident when looking at the values of $h_0$ we have found from our MCMC fits (see Table~\ref{tab:fits}) which are consistent with those got from OHD (see $\alpha_0$ in Table~\ref{tab:Bez}) and in general from BAO measurements.